-We provide support for community groups, schools and individuals to organise events and projects to reduce waste in Mid-Devon and Teignbridge.
+We provide support for communities to organise events and projects to reduce waste in Mid-Devon and Teignbridge.
 We provide direct support to groups as well as linking groups in our growing network to share skills, resources and ideas.

 Whether you are an existing community group or would like to set up a new group in your area, we can help you with: